-- To support the development of a planning culture in the municipality, to collect information on infrastructure related needs and initiatives, and to develop intervention plans towards achieving the Government's stated goals of eradicating service backlogs in the country. - Ensuring that the necessary infrastructure assets are provided operated and maintained. - Ensuring that the necessary funding is available. - Ensuring that an institutional model exist for providing the necessary skills, processes and procedures to manage the assets. - Ensuring that the necessary bulk supplies are available. - Ensuring that municipal growth needs are addressed.

-The estimated cost of the priority bulk Water & Waste Water infrastructure projects are summarised in the actual Comprehensive Infrastructure Plan (CIP) (Pages:121-122).
+Objective: The estimated cost of the priority bulk Water & To support the development of a planning culture in the municipality, to collect information on infrastructure related needs and initiatives, and to develop intervention plans towards achieving the Government's stated goals of eradicating service backlogs in the country.
+Ensuring that the necessary infrastructure assets are provided operated and maintained.
+Ensuring that the necessary funding is available.
+Ensuring that an institutional model exist for providing the necessary skills, processes and procedures to manage the assets.
+Ensuring that the necessary bulk supplies are available.
+Waste Water infrastructure projects is summarised in the actual Comprehensive Infrastructure Plan (CIP) (Pages :121-122).